FocusedObjective/vista/README.md

-# VISTA : The Overall View for Outcome-Optimized AI Engineering
+# VISTA : The Big Picture for Outcome-Optimized AI Engineering

 **VISTA** stands for **Value, Impact, Safety, Timing, and Adaptation**.